Things to Do Around Ohio Amish Country

 Did we say, “Escape to the Middle of Nowhere?”
 Perhaps we should change that to say “Escape to the Middle of Everywhere!”
-There are so many choices of things to do in Ohio’s Amish Country that you’ll have a hard time deciding.
+There are so many choices of things to do around the inn that you’ll have a hard time deciding.

-For the convenience of our guests, we’ve created several self-guided tours they can enjoy during their stay, each featuring some of our own favorite local destinations and hidden gems.
+For the convenience of our guests, we’ve created several self-guided tours you can enjoy during your stay, each featuring some of our own favorite local destinations and hidden gems.
 We give you a written itinerary and map, and you get in your own car and explore at your own pace.

 Our tours include: